tomatminceddata/PowerBIemail/README.md

 # Things to prepare in advance
 As this PBIX reads its data from different sources, the emails from somewhere in the cloud, the stopwords from your local c drive, and mixes all this data to a fun melange, please be aware that you have to adjust privacy settings of the data sources.
 If you are not familiar with these settings, I strongly recommend that you pause for a while and start reading about the privacy settings of Power BI data sources.
 Be assured that I'm not reading your eamil content :-)

-Some parameters are used, that will help to "adopt" this Power BI template to your needs.
+Some parameters are used, that will help to "adapt" this Power BI template to your needs.

 ## pathStopWords
 This parameter points to the file Stopwords.txt.